Background subtraction method is not only much simpler, but also as applicable as covariant counterterm method: Introduction

 \section{Introduction}

-Since its advent, not only has the Euclidean approach to quantum gravity demonstrated its remarkable power in disclosing the thermal nature of stationary black holes, but also displayed its miraculous success in calculating the corresponding Gibbs free energy and related thermodynamic quantities by either the background subtraction method \cite{Hartle,GH,HP,HH,GPP} or the covariant counterterm method \cite{BFS,PS,MM}.
-In particular, via the Euclidean quantum gravity, or its variant AdS/CFT correspondence for asympotically AdS spacetimes, significant progress has recently been made in our understanding of the higher derivative corrections to black hole thermodynamics \cite{RS,Cheung,Cremonini,Belgium,Melo,Bobev,Xiao1,Cassani,Noumi,Ma,Zatti,Hu,Ma2,Massai,Xiao2}.
-In spite of this, the only two available methods mentioned above are both suspected to have their disadvantages, respectively.
+Since its advent, not only has the Euclidean approach to quantum gravity demonstrated its remarkable power in disclosing the thermal nature of stationary black holes, but also displayed its great success in calculating the corresponding Gibbs free energy and related thermodynamic quantities by either the background subtraction method \cite{Hartle,GH,HP,HH,GPP} or the covariant counterterm method \cite{BFS,PS,MM}.
+In particular, via the Euclidean quantum gravity, or its variant AdS/CFT correspondence for asympotically AdS spacetimes, significant progress has recently been made in our understanding of the higher derivative corrections to black hole thermodynamics \cite{RS,Cheung,Cremonini,Belgium,Melo,Bobev,Xiao1,Cassani,Noumi,Ma,Zatti,Hu,Ma2,Massai,Xiao2}, which not only supplies some universal information about the unknown UV theory within the framework of effective field theory, but also sheds insight into the dynamics of the boundary quantum systems beyond the strong coupling and infinite $N$ limits in the context of AdS/CFT correspondence.
+Despite this, the only two available methods mentioned above are both suspected to have their disadvantages, respectively.
 The covariant counterterm method turns out to be unwieldy compared to the background subtraction method, because the former generically needs additional terms added on the boundary on top of the generalized Gibbons-Hawking term for a general diffeomorphism covariant theory of gravity.
-It is noteworthy that not only are these additional boundary terms highly complicated, but also dependent delicately on the spacetime dimension.
+It is noteworthy that these additional boundary terms are not only highly complicated, but also dependent delicately on the spacetime dimension.
 While the background subtraction method is believed to have a rather restrictive applicability in the sense that the induced metric of the stationary black holes on the boundary cannot always be embedded isometrically into the reference spacetime \cite{PS,MM,Ma,Hu,Ma2}.
-But nevertheless, as evidenced by the final correct result it gives rise to, the background subtraction method seems also applicable to the circumstances where such an embedding is impossible.
+But nevertheless, as evidenced miraculously by the final correct result it gives rise to, the background subtraction method seems also applicable to some specific circumstances where such an embedding is impossible.
 This puzzle has remained elusive since the background subtraction method was proposed long before back in the 1970s.